-

 July 1, 20252025.07.01 USCIS - Termination of the Designation of Haiti for TPS

-DHS Secretary Noem announced the termination of the TPS designation for Haiti after determining that "termination of TPS for Haiti is required because it is contrary to the national interest to permit Haitian nationals (or aliens having no nationality who last habitually resided in Haiti) to remain temporarily in the United States."
+DHS Secretary Noem terminates the TPS designation for Haiti after determining that termination "is required because it is contrary to the national interest to permit Haitian nationals (or aliens having no nationality who last habitually resided in Haiti) to remain temporarily in the United States."
 The termination notice cited EO 14161: "Protecting the United States from Foreign Terrorists and Other National Security and Public Safety Threats", EO 14159: "Protecting the American People Against Invasion", and POTUS Proclamation 10888: "Guaranteeing the States Protection Against Invasion" as "bearing upon the national interest in [President Trump's] immigration and border-related executive orders and proclamations."
 According to the Federal Register notice, Secretary Noem found that "[t]he inability of the previous administration to reliably screen aliens from a country with limited law enforcement infrastructure and widespread gang activity presents a clear and growing threat to U.S. public safety."

-The TPS designation for Haiti will terminate on September 2, 2025.
+The TPS designation for Haiti terminates on September 2, 2025.

 View DocumentSubsequent Trump and Court Action